Resource Center

 The mission of the Ventegra Antibiotic Awareness Program (AAP) is to create awareness of the public health problem of antibiotic resistance.
 The AAP will support this mission through the following: (1) Educate stakeholders on the importance of appropriate antibiotic use and the role it plays with antibiotic resistance (2) Identify and review the educational resources for all stakeholders (3) Make these resources accessible to all stakeholders

 1. Centers for Disease Control and Prevention.
-Antibiotic resistance threats in the United States, 2019.
-Atlanta, GA: US Department of Health and Human Services, CDC; 2019.
+Antimicrobial Resistance Threats in the United States, 2021 - 2022.
+Atlanta, GA: US Department of Health and Human Services, CDC; 2024.
+Accessed November 4, 2024.

 Frequently Asked Questions